distillpub/post--multimodal/src/paper.md

 <h3 id="automated-typographic-attacks">
-Evaluating Typographic Attacks
+EvaluatingAutomated Typographic Attacks
 </h3>

 Our physical adversarial examples are a proof of concept, but they don’t give us a very good sense of how frequently typographic attacks succeed.
+Are typographic attacks reliable?
 Duct tape and markers don't scale, so we create a simple automated setup to measure the attack’s success rate on the ImageNet validation set.

 import AttackSetup from './diagrams/AttackSetup.svelte'